 A closer look at her curls:

-Kate’s dress is by British designer Jenny Packham.
+The gown is by British designer Jenny Packham.
 Our regular readers will know Kate favours the designer’s gowns.
 She wears them often, during public engagements and royal tours.

-Let’s take a look at the back of Kate’s dress:
+Let’s take a look at the back:

 The shimmering gown is known by two different style names: Georgia and Tenille.
 In 2019, during the time of the Royal Tour, Jenny Packham sold the ‘Georga’ dress in pink and lilac.
 A year later, in 2020, she released the green shade worn by Kate.
 It was renamed ‘Tenille.’